Go to Main

 impositioning involving non-rectangular pages Yes No No No No No No

-Spreading page contents over several pieces of paper, so you can print out a really big layout from your small printer Yes partial2 partial No partial3
+Spreading page contents over several pieces of paper, so you can print out a really big layout from your small printer Yes partial*

 Math calculations in input boxes planned Yes Yes Yes Yes